 I reckon lots of would be surfers get demoralised at this point and give up.

 Reason 2 – I realised that “average” surfers often lack clarity about the mistakes they are making and get stuck, not knowing how to improve.
-They also struggle to find coaching that is genuinely aimed at their level – the surf industry ignores them.
+They also struggle to find coaching that is genuinely aimed at their level.

 Almost all surf coaching and training is being focused on 2 specific groups – total beginners and upcoming professionals.